 iii.
 List the major challenges identified ( from research gap of the survey section) in 20-40 words.

 iv.
-Explain the objectives you have set for the research 20-40 words.
+Explain the objectives you have set for the research in 20-40 words.

 v.
-Describe the Methodology you will be using to solve the problem in 30-50 words.
+Describe the Methodology you will be used to solve the problem in 30-50 words.

 vi.
-Explain how the results will be compared and analysed.
+Explain how the results will be compared and analyzed.

 vii.
 Make sure that the abstract does not contain new information, undefined abbreviations or group names or a discussion of previous literature or reference citations.